Answered By: Victoria Peters

 DOIs are important because they increase the reach and the impact of your research work.
 Publishers, repositories, aggregators and other providers of research information use DOIs to identify research work precisely.
 Thanks to DOIs, research work can in turn be assigned more reliably to their copyright holders.
 Furthermore, metadata and information about individual research work are increasingly linked with DOIs.
 The video “The DOI for Data” explains the significance of DOIs for research data.

 The DOI is used above all for publications in publication contexts and for scientific specialist journals.
-In order to receive a DOI, the publisher with whom you publish must be a member of a DOI organization.
+DOIs are assigned through registration agencies like DataCite or Crossref.
+Many publishers have agreements with those registration agencies to create DOIs for the works they publish.
 But other institutions can assign DOIs too, for example: